Updated January 11, 2018

 Don’t waste the opportunity by simply diving into a long recitation of your resume.
 This also isn’t the time to mention that you love flamenco dancing and bingo (yes, I have seen candidates ramble on about hobbies and personal preferences many times and it’s a surefire way to make a weak first impression).

 Instead, try a concise, enthusiastic response that summarizes your big-picture fit for the job.
-This is also a good opportunity to share some information about your proudest achievements and goals.
+In this article, we’ll show you the Big Interview Formula for crafting your perfect response to “Tell me about yourself.”

 The Interviewer’s Perspective

-What is the interviewer trying to achieve by asking you to “tell him about yourself”?
+When the interviewer asks you, “Tell me about yourself”, what is he trying to achieve?
 Well, for the interviewer, it’s an easy and open-ended way to start the conversation.

 His ultimate goal for this interview is to find out enough about you to decide if you’re a good fit for the job opening that he is being paid to fill.
 In most cases, he wants to like you.
 His life will be easier if he can find a great candidate quickly.
 However, he is also on guard because a bad hire will reflect poorly on his judgment and possibly be a mark against him when it comes time to ask for a raise or promotion or bonus.